jflores-95/reading-list/README.md

 - Allow reordering of books in the reading list by priority.
 - Make your design responsive.

-## Interview

-If you progress to the next phase, we will ask you to have an interview with us.
-During the interview, we will ask you to explain your code and make some live changes to it.

-- You will need to explain the code you have written and the decisions you have made.
-- We will make changes to the JSON, and you will need to adapt the code on the spot.
-- We will add a new filter to the application, and you will need to implement it.

 Good luck and have fun coding!